Cosmo-Tech/cosmotech-api/doc/Apis/RunApi.md

 Get the details of a run

-    Retrieve detailed information about a specific run including state, parameters used, dataset list, execution timestamps, and container configuration.
+    Retrieve detailed information about a specific run.

 ### Parameters